-With a minimum of 32GB, or 128GB if you want to spend an extra cash, the Pixel gives you broadly the same storage options as the iPhone 7.
+With a minimum of 32GB, or 128GB, the Pixel gives you broadly the same storage options as the iPhone 7.
 Especially since this phone comes with free, unlimited space for your photos and videos through Google Photos, which is the best such service available.
 So if you’re an Average Joe instead of a Google fanatic, you should be just fine.
 Tidy.

 Google Pixel Verdict

 In fairness, getting the Google Pixel right first time was always going to be a tough ask.
 It’s a completely different beast to those former Nexus phones, which were priced competitively enough for you to forgive their shortcomings.